 As for the playground itself, there are structures and spaces for all ages to enjoy.
 Kids can climb interesting treehouses then walk among them along wobbly wooden bridges and take a twisty underground slide from one level of the playground to a lower one.
 There are more cool climbing structures, swings, a kid-size basketball court, a small soccer pitch, and…wait for it…a zipline!
 That’s right, you (and your kids) can sit on a small seat attached to the line and wiz across about a 50-foot area.
 A nice, little thrill for all!

-Beauvoir Outdoors is located at 3500 Woodley Road NW.
+The Beauvoir playground is located at 3500 Woodley Road NW.
 As mentioned, it’s open to the public after school, on weekends, and when school or camp is not in session.
 Admission is free.
 For more about the playground, including rules, visit the Beauvoir Outdoors website.

 One Response to Play with Extra Zip at Beauvoir Outdoors